By: Sergio Santolo

 Why are some fields of study considered so worthless over others?
 Who gave these authors the know-all anyways?
 These types of posts tend to irritate me to my core.
 Aside from being clickbait that drives traffic to a website, these types of posts also drive prestige to certain majors over others.

 These posts aggravate me for one main reason: they place too much emphasis on your degree and take away from the more important things like dedication, perseverance, creativity, and so on… It seems to me that people tend to get caught up in the idea that if you have a degree in Life Sciences you’re meant to go into Science, or if you have a degree in History you’re meant to pursue a career in History.
 However, this isn’t true at all.
-I personally believe in turning your passion into a career, and if you missed it, you can read more about this topic here.
+I personally believe in turning your passion into a career.

 The topic of degrees and respective success in life is multi-faceted and there are just too many things that factor in.
 In my personal opinion, there should be a greater emphasis on what you can do/accomplish rather than what degree you graduated with.
 There really isn’t a useless degree, because all that really matters is what you do with all the skills learned during your undergrad.
 It’s true that some job markets may be oversaturated and others with poor prospects, but that doesn’t mean that the degree is useless.
 This type of thinking is just too black and white for me and personally speaking, I believe it stifles self-confidence and individual creativity.

 Any degree will provide you with a certain set of skills that if you’re creative, dedicated, and patient enough, will help you build a better and brighter future.
 If you think about it, a law degree isn’t made useless because the individual decides to pursue entrepreneurship- a degree is made useless when the individual doesn’t use the skills acquired to their advantage during their next endeavor.